Dendrophone | Peter Batchelor

 By making these hidden processes audible, Dendrophone is designed to encourage a deeper connection with nature, inviting visitors to tune into the rhythms of the forest in a new way.
 The installation is powered by DIY principles, with every element â from the sound design to the technical setup â crafted to be accessible and easy to replicate, while being self-sustaining.
 For those unable to visit in person, live online streams make it possible to hear the forestâs changing sounds from anywhere in the world.

-đ„ Dendrophone can be enjoyed on-site at the Alice Holt forest until July 2025.
-It works 9.00-17.00 (London time).
-Donât miss it!
+đ„ Dendrophone can be enjoyed on-site at the Alice Holt forest until August 2025.
+It works 11.00-17.00 (London time).
+Donât miss it! đ„

-Live stream courtesy of Paula (Streamer II)
+Live stream courtesy of Paula (Streamer II, installation streamer)

 http://solid67.streamupsolutions.com:8063